the-pragmatic-dev/meco-api/README.md

 * A [PostgreSQL](https://www.postgresql.org/) database for storing account, billing and key data.
 * A [Stripe](https://stripe.com/gb) account with access to your [secret key](https://stripe.com/docs/keys) for processing payments.
 * A [Mailgun](https://www.mailgun.com/) account with access to your [secret key](https://help.mailgun.com/hc/en-us/articles/203380100-Where-Can-I-Find-My-API-Key-and-SMTP-Credentials-) for sending emails.
-* Optional: An API testing tool such as [Postman](https://www.postman.com/) for exploritory API testing.
+* Optional: An API testing tool such as [Postman](https://www.postman.com/) for exploratory API testing.

 The recommended way to get the MECO API is to use Git to directly clone the repository: